NREL/REopt_API/docs/JuMP_VirtualEnv_setup.md

     `pip install ipykernel`
     `ipython kernel install --user --name=reo_jump`

-- Navigate to `path/to/installed/julia/.julia/`
-- Create a new folder named config (if it doesn't already exist) using the following command:
+- Julia configuration setup
+     `cd $HOME/.julia/`
-    ` mkdir config`
+     `mkdir config`

 - Create a file named startup.jl in the newly created folder (you will need a text editior like gedit to create a file)
-- Add the following to your ~/.julia/config/startup.jl
+- Add the following to your `$HOME/.julia/config/startup.jl`, obtaining the path to python and juptyer by: `which python`

     `ENV["PYTHON"] = "/home/reopt/anaconda3/envs/reo_jump/bin/python"`
     `ENV["JUPYTER"] = "/home/reopt/anaconda3/envs/reo_jump/bin/jupyter"`

 - In Julia >= 0.7, above two paths to `libpython` have to match exactly in order for PyJulia to work.
-To configure PyCall.jl to use Python interpreter "/home/reopt/anaconda3/envs/reo_jump/bin/python", run the following commands in the Julia interpreter (to get to Julia interpreter, open a new terminal and type `julia`) and then type the following commands:
+To configure PyCall.jl to use Python interpreter `/home/reopt/anaconda3/envs/reo_jump/bin/python`, run the following commands in the Julia interpreter (to get to Julia interpreter, open a new terminal and type `julia`) and then type the following commands:

     `ENV["PYTHON"] = "/home/reopt/anaconda3/envs/reo_jump/bin/python"`

     `using Pkg`

+    `Pkg.add("PyCall")`

     `Pkg.build("PyCall")`